Top 16 Easy-to-read Spanish Books for Spanish Learners

 Throughout the storyline, the reader follows Nata as she relives different periods of her life, while simultaneously trying to remain in the “real world.”

-👍 Those at upper-intermediate and advanced level.
+Those at upper-intermediate and advanced levels of Spanish studies.

 The vocabulary and language used can be a little complicated at times, but it is still one of the several easy Spanish reads available for language learners with a comprehensive understanding of the Spanish language.